ebeninca/CreationMaster17/README.md

-# Creation Master 17 #
+# Creation Master 17

 Thanks to Rinaldo and Damian Wolf for the CM15 source code

 https://bitbucket.org/fifa-tools/cm15/src/master/

-## Project Structure
+## Project Structure / To Build

-The Unity 3dRender project is incorporated in this project, so you can build at once the entire application in Visual Studio 2019.

-Installation modules needed in VS2019:
+Installation modules needed in Visual Studio 2019 Community (https://visualstudio.microsoft.com/pt-br/vs/older-downloads/):
 - .NET desktop development
 - Desktop development with C++

+The Unity 3dRender executable is provided in this project, so you can build at once.
-If you want to edit the 3dRender project in Unity 2022.3.10f1 IDE, clone this repository: <asdsfsf>

-In this case you will need the extra module:
+If you want to edit the 3dRender project in Unity 2022.3.10f1 IDE, follow this repository: <asdsfsf>.
+In this case you will need the extra module installed with Visual Studio:
 - Game development with Unity